5 Smoother project-based collaboration

 usethis::use_usethis()

-Then copy and paste this code into the .Rprofile, **at the bottom of your .Rprofile.
+Then, copy and paste the code below into your .Rprofile, at the bottom of the file.

 Console